angr/angr-doc/docs/solver.md

 >>> one + one_hundred
 <BV64 0x65>

-# You can provide normal python integers and they will be coerced to the appropriate type:
+# You can provide normal Python integers and they will be coerced to the appropriate type:
 >>> one_hundred + 0x100
 <BV64 0x164>